 Constant repairs can start to rack up financially and may end costing you more than you think.
 When you add up the cost of frequent repair bills versus the peace of mind gained from installing a new water heater, the latter is usually the better option.

-The Water is Sandy or Muddy
+Tap Water is Muddy

 Sandy and/or muddy looking water may result from sediment or mud building up inside the water heater.
 This buildup can cause different parts of the heater to break down, create leaks, and cause other issues.

-The Age of the Heater
+The Age of the Hot Water Heater

 While your water heater’s age should not be the sole indicator of whether to get it replaced or not, it may be a sign.
 If your water heater is at least 10-15 years old and displays some of the other warning signs above, a replacement may be best.